uneidel/Docker_PrintScan/Readme.md

 ## Components
 based on ubuntu:16.04
-S6-init
+S6-init <br />
 cups
 Samsung Unified Driver
 scanimage
 tesseract
 imagemagick
 unpaper
 boxhandler (this little sh script uses a usb mouse to start scanning of a document) (left button each Document -> PDF)
 (right button all Documents -> one PDF- merge)